-At the end of the war, Bartholomew returned to New Orleans and, by November 1945, had started leading his own dance band, Dave Bartholomew and the Dew Droppers, named after a now-defunct local hotel and nightclub, the Dew Drop Inn.
-The band became locally popular and in 1947 and was invited by club owner Don Robey to perform in Houston, Texas, where Bartholomew met Lew Chudd, the founder of Imperial Records.
-Bartholomew and his band made their first recordings, including "She's Got Great Big Eyes" later that year.
+At the war's end, Bartholomew returned to New Orleans and, by November 1945, had started leading his dance band, Dave Bartholomew and the Dew Droppers, named after a now-defunct local hotel and nightclub, the Dew Drop Inn.
+The band became locally popular in 1947 and was invited by club owner Don Robey to perform in Houston, Texas, where Bartholomew met Lew Chudd, the founder of Imperial Records.
+Bartholomew and his band made their first recordings, including "She's Got Great Big Eyes," later that year.

 Bartholomew returned to Imperial to work again on Domino's recordings, co-writing and producing a series of R&B hits for him.
-Domino's crossover to the pop chart came in 1955 with "Ain't That a Shame".
+Domino's crossover to the pop chart came in 1955 with "Ain't That a Shame."
 Further hits followed through the late 1950s and early 1960s: "I'm in Love Again" and "Blue Monday" (both in 1956), "I'm Walkin'" (1957), "I'm Gonna Be a Wheel Someday" (1959), "Let the Four Winds Blow" (1961) all co-written and produced by Bartholomew and "Blueberry Hill" (1956) and "Walking to New Orleans" (1960), also produced by Bartholomew.
 Over the same period, Bartholomew wrote, arranged, and produced recordings by many other Imperial artists, including Smiley Lewis, the Spiders, Chris Kenner, Earl King, Tommy Ridgley, Robert Parker, T-Bone Walker, Roy Brown, Frankie Ford, and Shirley and Lee.
-Several of Bartholomew's songs were later covered by other musicians.
+Other musicians later covered several of Bartholomew's songs.
 On several of his songs, a co-writing credit was given to his wife, Pearl King.